MBR000/MBR000/README.md

 There's Henry May, or Hao Mei, an undergraduate student majoring in Computer Science at BUPT.
-I mainly focus on the area of Front-End development, and I have worked in Microsoft and Momenta as intern.
+I mainly focus on the area of Front-End development, and I have worked at Microsoft and Momenta as intern.

 Technology Stacks